juicedata/juicefs/docs/en/benchmark/metadata_engines_benchmark.md

 ### Golang Benchmark

-- Shows time cost (us/op), smaller is better.
+- Shows time cost (us/op).
+Smaller is better.
 - Number in parentheses is the multiple of Redis-Always cost (`always` and `everysec` are candidates for Redis configuration `appendfsync`).
-- Because of metadata cache, the results of `Read` are all less than 1us, which are not comparable for now.
+- Because of enabling metadata cache, the results of `read` are all less than 1us, which are not comparable for now.

 |              | Redis-Always | Redis-Everysec | MySQL | TiKV |
 | ------------ | ------------ | -------------- | ----- | ---- |